-Otherwise, you’d continuously have to seek permission from them after every change that inevitably occurs in your child’s life, like starting school.
+Without this exception, you’d have to seek permission to modify the parenting plan after changes that inevitably occur in your child’s life, like starting school.
 Moreover, satisfying the requirements to get modifications isn’t easy.
 Read more here.

 When events are reasonably certain to occur, a judge may look ahead.
 For example, in a paternity case, Rivera v.
 Purtell, 252 So.
 3d 283 (Fla.
-5th DCA 2018), the trial court mistakenly concluded it couldn’t modify custody prospectively once the child started kindergarten.
-That was a reasonably certain future event, allowing the trial court prospectively to modify 50-50 overnight timesharing, in effect while the parents lived more than 50 miles from each other, to a schedule giving dad majority timesharing during the school year unless mom moved within 25 miles of dad’s residence by the time their child started kindergarten, the 50-50 schedule would apply.
+5th DCA 2018), the trial court mistakenly concluded it couldn’t modify timesharing once the child started kindergarten.
+That was a future event reasonably certain to occur.
+Accordingly, the court could order modification of the present 50-50 overnight timesharing, in effect while the parents lived more than 50 miles from each other, to a schedule giving dad majority overnights during the school year.
+But, if mom moved within 25 miles of dad’s residence by the time their child started kindergarten, the 50-50 schedule would apply.

 In the Fifth District’s view, Arthur only prohibits a trial court from predicting a change in a child’s best interests as of some future date or event.
-For other cases, however, no “crystal ball” is required, because a judge, based on the child’s best interests as of trial, can make conclusions about events reasonably and objectively certain to happen at a definite time.
+In contrast, for other cases, no “crystal ball” is required.
+Based on the child’s best interests as of trial, the judge can make conclusions about events reasonably and objectively certain to happen at a definite time.

 “When crafting a timesharing plan, a trial court must be free to account for reasonably and objectively certain future events.
 Otherwise, the parties would be required to continuously seek permission from the court after every change that inevitably occurs in a child’s life, like starting school.
 We decline Mother’s invitation to interpret Arthur’s prohibition so broadly that Florida’s trial courts become de facto parents.”